“I’ll bet you a dollar he strikes out!”

 Our family was enjoying our first Fenway Park baseball game.
 In front of us was a group of developmentally challenged young men and their counselors.
 All through the game, the same dollar bill passed from one to another, each betting on the outcome of a play.
 There was no real gamble, no real risk.
 But these fellows felt like they were living on the edge.
 They were part of something.
 But more than that, they were taking part in something and entertaining our family too!

 Risk involves the possibility of injury or loss.
-There is an element of danger, and there are nearly endless ways to test those limits/boundaries.
+There is an element of danger, and there are nearly endless ways to test our limits, those boundaries.

-Standing on the cliffs of Omaha Beach recently, my husband and I contemplated the risk all of those men took.
+Standing on the cliffs of Omaha Beach a few years ago, my husband and I contemplated the risk all of those men took.
 Many knew the chances were good that their lives would be cut short.
 Yet they weighed the odds and took that step… out of the boat… into the water… onto to the beach… up the cliffs.

 I think of the early Christians, especially those in the New Testament, who risked their very lives for their witness to the Risen Christ.

-Some people get a kick out of risking their physical wellbeing.
+And then there are some people who get a kick out of risking their physical wellbeing.
 For attention and fame, that great stunt performer Evel Knievel risked breaking just about every bone in his body to thrill the audience.
+Those thrill seekers take risk to a whole new level.
+Their adrenaline rushes are their reward.

 I may not be a dare devil, but I do take risks.
 Actually I need to take risks.